lmeri/cybersecuritybase-project/README.md

 #### How to Fix?
 1. Go to src/main/recources/templates
 2. Open file done.html
 3. Change all instances ”th:utext” to ”th:text”.
-If text is defined as escaped, the script can't be executed.
+If text is defined as escaped (utext means unescaped text), the script can't be executed.

 –

 ### Missing Function Level Access Control (A7)
 #### Issue:
 Missing Function Level Access Control means that one or more of the application’s functionalities can be used without proped authentication.
-E.g. currently it is possible for guests (not logged in) to see the details of people who have signed up the the event, and even delete their signups.
+E.g. currently it is possible for guests (not logged-in) to see the details of people who have signed up the the event, and even delete their signups.
 This is a serious security flaw, since possibly sensitive data should be protected from outsiders.
 This is also a reference to Sensitive Data Exposure vulnerability (A6).

 #### Steps to reproduce:
 1. Open localhost:8080/ in the browser